mk-fg/convergence/README.md

      server-side as well, though there can be several signatures for one hostname there.

-   - TODO: Some certificates doesn't seem to work even as exceptions in the client - probably name validation or something - work around that - it should be always possible to access the site - no exceptions there.

    - TODO: "Always query this notary" checkbox or priority tiers.

    - TODO: Make hardcoded check timeouts configurable.